puchkarev/topomap/README.md

 split_blocks_x and split_blocks_y - indicate into how many blocks you want your print to be broken down into for easier printing.

+## Cost

+The sampling of california at 500m scale resulted in 1,687,755 samples with 450 queries / sample = 3,751 queries
+3,751 queries * 0.005 $/q = $18.75 for the elevation map data, which is well below the $200 monthly free credit from the maps team.
+Thank you google maps team.

+When printing at with scale factors(x=0.0005 y=0.0005 z=0.005) with extra meters to mm conversion and broken into 7x7 chunks and printing with a raft (to avoid warping).
+The biggest chunk consumed (74.34g of PLA) and took 6.5 hours to print.
+Note that most blocks were smaller and took about 35g of PLA and 4 hours to print.
+Also note that some blocks were empty and I deleted them, but you may want a complete base.

+So at ~35g/block * 49 blocks = 1,715g of PLA.
+1kg of PLA costs about $13 so $22.295 of PLA cost.